Process by which SER symposia, concurrent contributed sessions, and poster presentations are determined by Society.

 - The nominations are then compiled and summarized across executive board members, and the final selection of Session Chairs is made by the SER president based on the following criteria:

-- Expertise and appropriateness of the chair to lead CCS on topical area;
+- Expertise and appropriateness of the chair to lead OAS on topical area;

 - Whether prospective chair has served as Session chairs previously (an effort is made to give other members a chance);

 - Career stage of the session chairs (in some circumstances, an effort is made to pair junior and senior epidemiologists as chairs in a single session);

 - Session topic (enough abstracts need to be submitted on topic for a OAS to be offered);

 - Evidence of consistent SER membership in the last 5 years;